NickVolynkin/documentation/source/_docs/guides/github-pull-requests.md

       </div>
       <div class="terminus-plugin">
           <h3 class="plugin-title">Composer</h3>
-          <p class="topic-info__description">[Composer](https://getcomposer.org) is a PHP dependency manager that provides an alternative, more modern way to manage the external code used by a project.
+          <p class="topic-info__description"><a href="https://getcomposer.org">Composer</a> is a PHP dependency manager that provides an alternative, more modern way to manage the external code used by a project.
 For example, Composer may be used to install the modules and themes used by a Drupal site.</p>
       </div>
     </div>
   </div>